Wale to perform free show at Sprint Pavilion

 The concert is being sponsored and promoted by Starr Hill Presents.

-Tickets for the show can be picked up starting at 10 a.m.
-Wednesday online at sprintpavilion.com using the promo code SHINE, or starting at 4 p.m. on the day of the show in person at the Pavilion’s box office.
+Though the show is free to attend, tickets must be obtained.
+Tickets can be picked up starting at 10 a.m.
+Wednesday at sprintpavilion.com using the promo code SHINE, or starting at 4 p.m. on the day of the show in person at the pavilion box office.

 Tickets are limited to two per person, while supplies last.
 Children ages 10 and younger will not need tickets.
 Tickets will be available for printing at home and can be printed or scanned from a phone at the gate.